Robust outlier detection by de-biasing VAE likelihoods: Limitations and Conclusions

-We have proposed, and extensively tested, three simple and efficient remedies to achieve robust outlier detection with VAE likelihoods.
-Our remedies -- for correcting the bias induced by average pixel intensities and contrasts -- are inspired by well-known luminance and contrast normalization properties of the mammalian visual system~\cite{Carandini2005}.
-We demonstrate the effectiveness of these remedies for outlier detection with multiple grayscale and natural image datasets (total of 9 datasets), and two different, popular VAE visible distributions (continuous Bernoulli and categorical).
-In all cases, our remedies achieve or outperform four other state-of-the-art, competing approaches~\cite{Serra2019, Ren2019, Xiao2020, Choi2018}.
-In addition, our remedies are computationally inexpensive and significantly outperform all competing approaches in terms of evaluation times.
-Taken together, these results indicate that our theoretically-grounded remedies suffice to ameliorate biases arising from low-level image statistics, and achieve robust outlier detection with VAE likelihoods.
+We have proposed, and extensively tested, a simple and efficient remedy to achieve robust outlier detection by de-biasing VAE likelihoods.
+We demonstrate the effectiveness of this remedy for outlier detection with multiple grayscale and natural image datasets (total of 9 datasets), using four different, popular VAE visible distributions (continuous Bernoulli, Bernoulli, categorical and truncated Gaussian), and comparing performance with four competing state-of-the-art, approaches~\cite{Serra2019, Ren2019, Xiao2020, Choi2018}.
+In nearly all cases, our correction approached or achieved state-of-the-art outlier detection performance.
+We also show that outlier detection is robust to the number of latent dimensions in the VAE (Appendix E.1).
+In addition, our remedy is computationally inexpensive and significantly outperforms all competing approaches in terms of evaluation times.
+In sum, lightweight remedies suffice to ameliorate biases arising from low-level image statistics (e.g. intensity or contrast variations), to achieve robust outlier detection with VAE likelihoods.

-The fact that VAE (and other deep generative model) likelihoods can be biased by low-level image statistics could be exploited by adversarial algorithms to disguise outliers as inliers or vice versa.
-While our remedies mitigate this shortcoming, we note that certain types of datasets pose a challenge for outlier detection with VAEs.
-For example, all VAE-based approaches tested here fail to achieve superlative outlier detection with the VAE trained on the CIFAR-10 dataset (Fig.~\ref{fig:comparison}b, bottom row, last column).
-Even with our remedies, the best outlier detection occurs, by far, for datasets with relatively homogeneous images in which the objects of interest appear at consistent spatial locations relative to the bounding frame (edge) of the image (e.g. CompCars, GTSRB).
-We examine the reasons for this failure, and explore fundamental limitations for outlier detection with VAEs, and their implications, in Appendix F.2.
+Yet, we note that certain kinds of datasets pose a challenge for outlier detection with VAE likelihoods.
+For example, even with bias correction VAE likelihoods failed to achieve superlative outlier detection with the CIFAR-10 dataset (Fig.~\ref{fig:natural}, last column).
+In fact, nearly all of the other competing approaches under-performed when tested with this dataset.
+These results suggest that the failure may be due to the unique nature of the CIFAR-10 dataset.
+Should we, or should we not, then discount VAE likelihoods as a generally applicable metric for outlier detection?

+To answer this question we ask what, specifically, the VAE ELBO objective seeks to optimize.
+On the one hand, the VAE must learn a sparse representation of features in a low-dimensional latent space (the KL-divergence term).
+On the other hand, the VAE must also faithfully reconstruct the image, pixel-for-pixel (negative reconstruction error).
+In fact, minimizing the reconstruction error is key to achieving high VAE likelihoods.
+To achieve this latter objective, the VAE must also learn spatial relationships among its input features in a coordinate frame locked to the bounding frame (edges) of the image.
+Consequently, VAE likelihoods cannot (and do not) reflect solely high-level, semantic features of the image.